 Body Language Course Objectives – Part 1

-- List some of the benefits of interpreting body language
+- List some of the advantages of interpreting body language.

-- Understand that eye contact can make someone feel as if they’re being heard
+- Understand that eye contact can make someone seem as if they’re being heard.

 Body Language Course Objectives – Part 2

-- Identify the various types of gestures people use
+- Recognise the different types of gestures individuals use.

-- Identify what it was that made someone’s body language change
+- Recognise what it was that made someone’s body language change.

-- Recognise the different types of ‘Power’ handshakes
+- Recognise the various types of ‘Power’ handshakes.

 Body Language Course Objectives – Part 3

-- Develop an understanding of why people behave in particular physical ways
+- Develop an understanding of why individuals behave in particular physical ways.

-- Recognise the common mistakes when interpreting body language
+- Recognise the common blunders when interpreting body language.

-- Understand your own body language and what you are communicating.
+- Understand your body language and what you are communicating.

 Below is the list of course content of our Body Language Skills training course